-5 Assign the material to the selection 'sel1' (corresponding to the bolt domains) created previously:
+6 Assign the newly created material to selection 'sel1' (corresponding to the bolt domains) created previously:

-mat2.selection.named('sel1');
+'''

+comp1.material('mat2').selection.named('sel1');

+'''

 Only one material per domain can be assigned.
 This means that the last operation automatically removes the bolts from the selection of the copper material.